 Hollywood is currently in a phase where studios are churning out remakes and reboots of popular films.
-So with all these remakes and reboots these days, I wonder why no one is bringing up DragonHeart?
+So, with all these remakes and reboots these days, I wonder why no one is bringing up DragonHeart?
 The film has now celebrated its 20th anniversary, so why not have a second look at it?
 It isn't like no one has been thinking about it or asking for it all these years, especially after reading Charles Edward Pogue's novelization of the film and learning what DragonHeart could have been.
-Charles Edward Pogue's screenplay for the film was praised by all who read it, claiming it sent them on an emotional roller coaster.
-Unfortunately, important elements that were vital to the story were removed and for the most part, both the story and character development were neglected in favor of showing off the special effects work on Draco.
+Charles Edward Pogue's screenplay for the film was praised by all who read it, claiming it sent them on an emotional roller coaster and that it was one of the best scripts they had ever read.

-Meanwhile, Johnson has expressed a desire to remake DragonHeart in line with his original vision, and I am totally up for it.
-Ever since I first saw DragonHeart as a kid, I have had a fierce passion for it, looking in Blockbuster stores whenever I could until I finally found it on VHS.
+Meanwhile, Johnson has expressed a desire to remake DragonHeart in line with his original vision.
 It was the film that cemented my love for dragons and I still love it despite its flaws, but there's no denying that it could and should have been better.
 If DragonHeart were to be remade more faithfully to Pogue's book, with Liam Neeson as Bowen, Sean Connery returning to voice Draco, a proper cast of English actors, a longer running time, and the right direction, then audiences could be given the DragonHeart they should have had to begin with.

 These days Hollywood is full of sequels, remakes, and reboots of popular franchises.
 Over the years since its release in 1996, DragonHeart has gained cult classic status.
 It also went on to spawn a franchise of its own that currently has a fourth film in the works.
 Given the development process it went through, perhaps DragonHeart was made a bit too early as CG film characters were only starting to take off after Jurassic Park came along changed everything.